 AMUV 1103/1104 - Applied Voice (I credit hour).
 The study of the fundamentals of vocal techniques including breath control, resonance, and diction.
 Attention is directed to building a basic repertoire for the beginning voice student.
 One (1) fifty-minute lesson and at least (6) practice hours per week.
-Prerequisite: audition.
+Successful completion of the course requires participation in a jury performance at the semester's end.
+Prerequisite: Successful audition.

 AMUV 2103/2104 - Applied Voice (1 credit hour).
-A continued study of vocal technique in addition to compositions in the English technique and in the English language; art songs, recitatives, and arias in limited languages.
+A continued study of vocal technique in addition to works of literature in the English language and repertoire from other foreign language literature.
 One (1) fifty-minute lesson and at least six (6) practice hours per week.
-Prerequisite: AMUV 1104.
+Successful completion of the course requires participation in a jury performance at the semester's end.
+Prerequisite: AMUV 1104/2103

 AMUV 3103/3104 - Applied Voice (1 credit hour).
 Intensive study of advanced vocal technique.
 The repertoire comprises more technically demanding French, German, Italian, and American art songs, as well as, recitatives and arias from both oratorio and opera.
-Two (2) fifty-minute lessons and at least six (6) practice hours per week.
-The student must prepare and present a cumulative junior recital in conjunction with the supervising instructor and other members of the music faculty.
-Prerequisite: AMUV 2104.
+One (1) fifty-minute lessons and at least six (8) practice hours per week.
+The student must prepare and present a 15-minute Junior Recital in conjunction with the Junior Recital course (MUSR 3101) at the end of the study.
+The recital program must be approved by the supervising instructor.
+Successful completion of the course requires participation in a jury performance and a public recital at the semester's end.
+Prerequisite: AMUV 2104/3103

-AMUV 4103/4104 - Applied Voice (1 credit hour - either semester).
-Emphasis is on interpretation which is stylistically and artistically appropriate for the major periods of vocal literature.
-Two (2) fifty-minute lessons and at least ten (10) practice hours per week.
-The student must prepare and present a cumulative senior recital in conjunction with the supervising instructor and other members of the music faculty.
-Prerequisite: AMUV 3104.
+AMUV 4103/4104 - Applied Voice (1 credit hour).
+Emphasis is on interpretation which is stylistically and artistically appropriate for the standard vocal literature in French, German, Italian, Latin, and American art songs, as well as, recitatives and arias from both oratorio and opera.
+One (1) fifty-minute lessons and at least ten (10) practice hours per week.
+The student must prepare and present a 30-minute Senior Recital in conjunction with the Senior Recital course (MUSR 4102) at the end of the year of study.
+The repertoire should not be repeated from the junior recital program.
+The recital program must be approved by the supervising instructor.
+Successful completion of the course requires participation in a jury performance and a public recital at the semester's end.
+Prerequisite: AMUV 3104/4103